 MVP offers dedicated Case Management programs to Members at a variety of service levels.
-Drawing on the combined strength of registered nurses, behavioral health clinicians, pharmacists, physicians and community health care providers, the Behavioral Health Case Management Program offers an integrated member centric approach in helping Members regain optimal health, well-being and/ or improved functional capability in the right setting and in a safe, cost-effective manner.
-As part of our contractual relationship, representatives of the MVP Care Management team will at times need to contact your practice to obtain health information and/ or contact information regarding our Members.
+Drawing on the combined strength of registered nurses, behavioral health clinicians, pharmacists, physicians and community health care providers, the Behavioral Health Case Management Program offers an integrated member centric approach in helping Members regain optimal health, well-being and/or improved functional capability in the right setting and in a safe, cost-effective manner.
+As part of our contractual relationship, representatives of the MVP Care Management team will at times need to contact your practice to obtain health information and/or contact information regarding our Members.
 To assure that we provide the best care possible, it is important that Participating Providers furnish MVP with the requested information in a timely manner.
-Together with Participating Providers, and recognize the emergency room is often not the best solution.
+Together with Participating Providers, MVP can ensure Members with chronic conditions understand the best course of action to address their needs, and recognize the emergency room is often not the best solution.
 Your cooperation allows us to better educate Members to provide the highest quality of care.
 Sharing timely data and maintaining open communication will help us both give Members appropriate guidance in navigating the health care continuum.